-Here’s a partial listing of some of the students from my Non-Fiction Book Proposal class who have gone on to publish books.
+Here’s a partial listing of some of the clients and students from my classes who have gone on to publish books.
 If I added coaching clients, the list would be even longer.

 Adrienne Ross Scanlan, author of Turning Homeward: Restoring Hope and Nature in the Urban Wild was a student in several of my classes: Deep Revision, Writing the Nonfiction Book Proposal and DIY Publishing (when she was considering self-publishing after a series of rejections).
-Luckily on what she intended to be her last submission of her proposal, she found two presses interested in publishing her book, and chose Mountaineers Press which produced this lovely volume.
+Luckily on what she intended to be her last submission of her proposal, she found two presses interested in publishing her book, and chose Mountaineers Press which produced this lovely volume., which has been nominated for a Washington State book award.
 You can learn more about her process in my Path to Publication interview and you can learn more about her writing at her web site.

 Josephine Ensign, author of Catching Homelessness: A Nurses’s Story of Falling Through the Safety Net (SheWrites Press 2016) first took my Nonfiction Book Proposal class in Winter 2004.
 She has been the most productive writer in my Shipping Group, earning grants, fellowships (Jack Straw) and residencies (Hedgebrook), performing at Smoke Farm, creating multimedia presentations at a conference and at Jack Straw’s gallery, producing a regular blog and getting essays published in magazines like The Sun, Silk Road, Pulse, Examined Life Journal, Intima and the Creative Nonfiction anthology of stories from nurses, I Wasn’t Strong Like This When I Started Out, which was edited by Lee Gutkind.
 But despite interest from several academic publishers, it took a while to find the right home for her book at SheWrites Press.
 You can learn more about Josephine in this Path to Publication interview and at her blog.